ManasGeorge/LinearCryptanalysis/README.md

 number of ciphertexts partially deciphered using our guessed subkey.
 After finding the n'th round subkey in this manner, we can construct an (n-2) round approximation to recover the (n-1)th round subkey, and so on, until the entire key is recovered.

+ToDo
+====

+Find a better way to chain the approximations - reduce to a single approximation, the best one.
+As it stands, the program will not work.
+We are testing using multiple, contradictory approximations (without the key information, we cannot know if an approximation is affine or not).
+Reducing to the single best approximation wil help with this.

+Show that the key we need results in the highest score with this approximation.

+Figure out how to test keys.